OTonGitHub/Py-PDF2-JSON-CSV/README.md

 - contents of PDF and JSONs, the folders are comitted but not the content
 - .venv scripts are comitted as well
 - pip package downloads inside script are ignored

+# TODO: TRIGGERS EXCEPTION IF SCHEMA KEY DATA NOT AVAILABLE
+# MAIN IDEA: divide into sections as dictionaries and iterate through data as lists
+# processing of actual col data should be done in different program, this is only for reading raw data.